Deep dive:- Conversion of Javascript code into machine code by JavaScript EnginE

 Step-2: Just-In-Time(JIT) compilation

-Modern JS is neither an interpreted language nor compiled one.
+Modern JS is neither an interpreted language nor a compiled one.
 Modern JS engine uses JIT compilation to convert generated AST tree into machine code.

 Pink Black White Red Photocentric Feminine Lifestyle Beauty Fashion YouTube Channel Art Banner (2).png

 JIT compilation means the entire code is first compiled and converted into machine code.
 But at the very beginning, this compiler creates a very unoptimized version of machine code to execute it as fast as possible.
 So, in the background, this unoptimized code is recursively passed through optimization steps and then again recompiled.
 This step can be done multiple times.
 After each optimization step, the earlier machine code is swept away for the new optimized code without ever stopping the execution of the code.
-This makes modern JS browsers like google chrome very fast.
+This makes modern JS browsers like Google Chrome very fast.
 In this article, we are not digging deep into optimization steps.
 Feel free to read this article by Jim Clark

 In some JS engine, this process is AOT(Ahead of time) compilation.